 A hike of about two hours, which is also suitable for children, leads from the top station of the cable car to Lake Diavolezza and on to the bottom station.
 With a bit of luck you can even see ptarmigans on this hike.

-The Corvatsch, a 3451 meter high mountain of the Bernina Group, is a popular mountain destination near Silvaplana for summer and winter activities.
+The Corvatsch, a 3,451-meter high mountain in the Bernina group, is a popular destination in Silvaplana for summer and winter activities.

-The local mountain of St. Moritz faces south, which makes it very popular, especially in winter, thanks to its exposure to the sun.
-Corviglia became famous thanks to the Winter Olympics, which were held twice in St. Moritz in the first half of the 20th century.
-Here you will find 160 kilometers of ski slopes in winter and various bike trails and hiking trails in summer.
+St. Moritz's local mountain faces south, making it particularly popular in winter due to its sun exposure.
+Corviglia gained fame through the Olympic Winter Games, which were held in St. Moritz twice in the first half of the 20th century.
+Here, you’ll find 160 kilometers of ski slopes in winter and a variety of biking trails and hiking paths in summer.

 The first tourist mountain railroad in Graubünden was established on Muottas Muragl in 1907.
 The funicular covers the approximately 700 meters in altitude from Punt Muragl to Muottas Muragl in a nostalgic manner.
 Paragliders, mountain bikers and hikers get off at the mountain station.
 In summer, the hike to the Segantini Hut is popular, in winter the fast-paced toboggan run